sonic-net/DASH/documentation/private-link-service/private-link-redirect-map.md

     The ENI goal state that we are using will be the same as before.
 Hence, emitted here.

-3. ConnTrack Lookup: The return packet transformation will be handled by reverse flow.
+3. Conntrack Lookup: The return packet transformation will be handled by reverse flow.
 4. Metering Update: Metering update will update the metering counter based on the rules that we saved in the reverse flow.
 5. Underlay routing: Underlay routing will do the real packet transformation, e.g., 6to4 transformation and adding encaps.